kelloggm/cs-490-website/about.md

 My course design is based additionally on these unofficial outcomes:
 * Students will be able to assess the quality of software engineering being done at some future workplace
-* Students will be competent software engineers that I wouldn’t be worried about hiring
+* Students will be competent software engineers that I wouldn’t be worried about hiring as an engineering manager

 # Prerequisites